Growth Potential with Lifetime Income

 The Balanced Allocation Lifetime Income Rider® — Accelerated Growth OptionTM

 BCA Elevate not only helps you grow retirement savings with no downside market risk, it can also provide a source of guaranteed lifetime income.
-The free Balanced Allocation Lifetime Income Rider® (BALIR®) — Accelerated Growth Option™ (AGO™) must be elected at contract issue and offers:
+Adding the Balanced Allocation Lifetime Income Rider® (BALIR®) – Accelerated Growth Option™ (AGO™) for a fee at contract issue, helps you secure additional benefits, including:

 Immediately elevate the Income Base, the amount used to determine your guaranteed lifetime income.4